-It couldn’t be easier to open an account on TradeKing.
+As with any other trading platform, TradeKing provides a similar process when it comes to opening an account.
 Just go to the website and apply online.
 There are no specific criteria for approval that falls outside the normal purview of what you might expect from an online broker: They want your name, address, email, employment information, etc., and the same for any joint account owners who might be involved.

 In addition, TradeKing asks applicants about their risk level, net worth, any affiliations with publicly traded companies, investment goals, and more.
 To verify this info and your basic identity, they do ask to show a driver’s license or some other form of ID.